You found me! Yeah!

-Roxy receives sudden attention from Jaime Nazario, the new produce man.
+Roxy receives sudden attention from Santos Nazario, the new produce man.
 He’s got the boyish good looks of a Tiger Beat magazine heartthrob, and the dark and brooding appeal of Heathcliff.
-After a brief courtship and a lavish wedding, Roxy stays home to have babies, while Jaime runs the restaurant.
+After a brief courtship and a lavish wedding, Roxy stays home to have babies, while Santos runs the restaurant.
 Caught up in the narrowly focused world of raising three sons born in quick succession, she forgets the importance of being part of her own business.

 Not one to make the same mistake twice, Roxy erects a shrine in her closet.
 She pays tribute to the Holy Saint of Death with flowers, food, People Magazines, candy, coins, and the occasional shot glass of Pepsi Cola.